Letterkenny Munitions Center

 Letterkenny Munitions Center, located on Letterkenny Army Depot in Franklin County, Pennsylvania, is a satellite activity under Crane Army Ammunition Activity in Crane, Indiana.
-The center maintains, stores, and demilitarizes tactical missiles and conventional ammunition for the Army, Air Force and Navy.
-LEMC assembles, disassembles and tests missiles and missile sections and is also responsible for every aspect of conventional ammunition and missiles to include demilitarization, renovation and X-ray.
+The center maintains, stores, and demilitarizes tactical missiles and conventional ammunition for the Army, Air Force, and Navy.
+LEMC assembles, disassembles, and tests missiles and missile sections.
+It is also responsible for every aspect of conventional ammunition and missiles, including demilitarization, renovation and X-ray.
 The facility is part of the US Army Joint Munitions Command.